What to see in Malta: 20 things not to miss

 17. Dingli Cliffs, the high cliffs of Malta

-A charming place where several films and TV series have been shot including Game of Thrones, the Dingli Cliffs are magnificent cliffs and the highest part of Malta.
-Take a few hours to walk in this area because it’s really worth it.
-Breathtaking scenery, incredible colours and here and there remnants of over 5000 years of history that have touched this island.
+Take a few hours to spend walking in this area because it is truly worth it.
+Breathtaking landscapes, incredible colours and here and there remnants of over 5000 years of history that have touched this island.

 Dingli Cliff - Malta What to see absolutely